How do Belgians work in Belgium?

-Belgians generally have a good appreciation of an effective work-life balance.
+Belgians generally enjoy an effective work-life balance.
 They work to live, rather than the other way round, but generally manage to enjoy the business of working.
 However, being great enthusiasts for the good things in, they make sure that both work and leisure receive equal attention.
 The average summer holiday entitlement is a minimum of four weeks, and most Belgians who can afford it (or are not self-employed) make sure that they get a break that is at least that long.
+Belgium is a country good for work-life balance.

 Many of them, particularly those working in strictly administrative functions, are in fact assiduous timekeepers.
 It is a matter of ‘nine-to-five’, or whatever the formula may be, and that is it!
 Yet they are generally hard and intelligent workers from nine to five.